Maternity leave: do you know what your employment rights are?

 How long do I have to work at a company to be entitled to maternity pay?

-How much notice does an employee need to give before returning to work from maternity leave?
+How much notice do I need to give before returning from maternity leave?

-When an employee first asks for maternity leave, they will give a date for returning to work.
-The employer should assume they’ll be away for a year unless told otherwise.
-The employee can change their mind, however.
-If the employee wants to end their leave before the anticipated date, they should tell their employer at least eight weeks before their new end date.
-If they want to leave later, they should tell them at least eight weeks before their old end date.
+When you first ask for maternity leave, you will give a date for returning to work.
+The employer should assume you will be away for a year unless told otherwise.
+You can change your mind, however.
+If you want to end your maternity leave before the anticipated date, you should tell your employer at least eight weeks before your new end date.
+If you want to leave later, you should tell your employer at least eight weeks before your old end date.

-Should an employee decide not to return to work, their contract will tell them what notice to give.
+Should you decide not to return to work, your contract will tell you what notice to give.
 If this isn’t stated, it will need to be at least one week’s notice.

 Contact our employment solicitors

-To speak to one of our employment solicitors in Bristol or South Gloucestershire about your maternity rights, or for any other employment-related issue, call us on 0117 905 9763 or complete our
+To speak to one of our employment solicitors in Bristol or South Gloucestershire about your maternity rights, or for any other employment-related issue, call us on 0117 325 2929 or complete our online enquiry form.